martinjm97/singularflow/README.md

 `airfoil.py`: The script for solving the airfoil equation using a neural network (Figures 2 and 9).

 `lem_starr.py`: The script for solving the 1D crack problem using a neural network (Figure 10).
+LEM stands for linear elastic mechanics, which is the subarea of mechanical engineering that studies this problem.

 `lem_pr1.py`: The script for solving the 2D crack problem using a neural network (Figure 11).